- Home

 The property of a set of mathematical statements having no internal contradictions — all statements can be simultaneously true within the same system.

-Why is Consistency (Meta) important?
+What is the Consistency (Meta) formula?

 Prerequisites